 It is not intended by this Ordinance to repeal, abrogate, annul, impair, or interfere with any existing easements, covenants, deed restrictions, agreements, ordinances, rules, regulations, or permits previously adopted or issued pursuant to law.
 However, wherever this Ordinance imposes greater restrictions, the provisions of this Ordinance shall govern.
-This Ordinance, where it relates to floodlands, supersedes all the provisions of any municipal zoning ordinance enacted under Section 59.69, 59.692 or 59.694 for counties; Section 62.23 for cities; Section 61.35 for villages; or Section 87.30, Wisconsin Statutes.
 If an existing town ordinance relating to Shorelands is more restrictive than this Ordinance or any amendments thereto, the town ordinance continues in all respects to the extent of the greater restrictions but not otherwise.
-The Shoreland and Floodplain protection provisions of this Ordinance required by the National Flood Insurance Program (NFIP) and Ch.
-NR115 and Ch.
-NR116 Wisconsin Administrative Code, supersede all less restrictive provisions of any other county zoning ordinance.
+The Shoreland protection provisions of this Ordinance required by Ch.
+NR115 Wisconsin Administrative Code, supersede all less restrictive provisions of any other county zoning ordinance.